 The complainant may choose to file an appeal of the outcome of the incident.
-An appeal from an employee must be delivered to the Director of Diversity & Inclusion/Title IX Coordinator and Vice President of Human Resources for employees.
+An appeal from an employee must be delivered to the Director of Diversity & Inclusion/Title IX Coordinator and Vice President of Talent and Culture for employees.
 An appeal from a student must be delivered to the Dean of Student Development/Title IX Student Deputy Coordinator and Vice President of Student Services.
 Appeals must be received within five business days after receipt of written notification of the decision or sanction.

-The Vice President of Human Resources or Vice President of Student Services shall review all materials pertaining to the investigation and materials that the complainant may feel relevant to the appeal.
+The Vice President of Talent and Culture or Vice President of Student Services shall review all materials pertaining to the investigation and materials that the complainant may feel relevant to the appeal.
 The bases of appeals include: (1) denial of a fair hearing, (2) insufficient evidence to establish responsibility, and (3) new information available that was not available at the time of the hearing which affects the disciplinary decision.
 The appeal must specify any alleged factual or procedural errors, new information or any alleged issues concerning interpretation of the College’s policy.
-The Vice President of Human Resources or Vice President of Student Services will issue a final written decision for the College within seven business days of receiving the notice of an appeal.
+The Vice President of Talent and Culture or Vice President of Student Services will issue a final written decision for the College within seven business days of receiving the notice of an appeal.

 At any time or if there is disagreement with the final written decision, the complainant may file directly with the Wisconsin Department of Workforce Development, Equal Employment Opportunities Commission, Office for Civil Rights or pursue avenues of resolution for complaints filed on the basis of a protected status.

 State of Wisconsin Department of Workforce Development -